Bibbeep/Class-Attendance-API/README.md

 **Notification**

-* User can receive live notifications from classes.
+* User can receive live notifications from classes when started, ended, or announcement pushed.
 * User can view notification history.

+**User profile**

+* User can retrieve user profile information
-* User can mark notification as read.
+* User can change user profile information (except for name)

 ---